husarion/static_docs_deprecated/src/core2/tutorials/howtostart/following-object-using-your-smartphone.md

 ####
 ```

-in console after it.
-You should also edit file .bashrc to make possible using your own node in any directory.
-You can do it by:
+in the console after it.
+You should also edit file .bashrc to make it possible to use your own node in any directory.
+You can do it by typing in:

 `nano ~/.bashrc`

-When you will see .bashrc file content, go to the end and add line:
+When you will see .bashrc file content, go to the end and add the following line:

 `. /home/husarion/ros_workspace/devel/setup.sh`

-Save the file and close editor.
+Save the file and close the editor.

-Now we will create our own package.
+Now you will create our own package.
 Note that your newly created package should depend on package roscpp.

 ```
 cd ~/ros_workspace/src